FinalCatalyst/Nuclear-Sunset/docs/main/setup.md

 		- Hardcore need accumulation rate is doubled.
 		- Overencumbrance has a much more dramatic impact on movement speed.
 		- Sleeping will restore a much smaller amount of health.
-		- Radiation resist effects are reduced by 50% unanimously.
+		- Radiation resist effects are reduced by 50%.
 		- One follower can now be recruited at five permanent charisma, and two followers can be recruited at ten charisma.
+    - Nearly all Perk Level requirements have been increased
 		- Pip-boy can no longer be used in combat.
+		- Fast travel now costs caps.
+This effect scales based on distance traveled and weight carried.
     - Time dilation is halved when using quick select menus.
 		- Weapon sway is increased when not meeting weapon requirements.
-		- Forced entry settings are more likely to break items in containers and door locks have more health.
 		- The Long Haul perk has been disabled, meaning the player can no longer fast travel when over encumbered.
 		- Locks and Terminals have a random chance to be a higher lock level.
+    - The Cola Comrade perk has been disabled
+    - Selected bonus to health, AP, or carry weight on level up has been reduced.
 		- Higher level enemies will appear earlier
  	- **Nuclear Sunset Softercore** - Various settings that dramatically reduce the difficulty of Nuclear Sunset.
 The mod includes the following changes:
 		- Hardcore needs accumulation rate is 33% of the base list.